sunfounder/newton-lab-kit/docs/source/pyproject/py_temp.rst

 **Safety Note**

 Be careful when applying heat to the thermistor.
-Do not expose it to high temperatures that could damage it or the Raspberry Pi Pico.
+Do not expose it to high temperatures that could damage it or the Raspberry Pi Pico 2.

 **Experimenting Further**